cp-algorithms/cp-algorithms/src/algebra/factorization.md

 }
 ```

-If we extend this further with more primes we can even reach better percentages.
+If we extend this further with more primes, we can even reach better percentages.
-However also the skip lists will get a lot bigger.
+However, also the skip lists will get a lot bigger.

 ### Precomputed primes